linarphy/PHosPhore/README.md

 ## License

-This project is licensed under the Chocolate-Ware License - see the [LICENSE](LICENSE) file for details
+This project is licensied under the Chocolate-Ware License - see the [LICENSE](LICENSE) file for more information.